If you live in a new home where all the walls are painted white or any color which you don’t like, and you don’t want to pay too much money.

 Paint a 2-inch strip with a brush, starting at the ceiling.
 Repeat the same in the corners, the bottom of the wall, around any kind of edging, doors and windows, around cabinets, outlets, switchboards, vents…etc.

 Use masking tape to protect everything you don’t want it get painting then cover the floor, and furniture.

-About painting: There are many painting techniques available and good.
+There are many painting techniques available and good.

 – The dragging: it means drawing a dragging brush, and it has long haired, and give you smooth surface